Created using Voyant Tools, the word cloud above represents the most frequent words in my corpus of published work.

 After graduation from university, I started my career as a teacher and journalist in Japan before joining the dotcom craze in the late 1990’s as an online editor in a start-up.
 After the bursting of the dotcom bubble I came to Hong Kong in 2001 and continued my teaching while further pursuing my studies.
-Presently, I am an Assistant Professor at the School of Journalism & Communication, Chinese University of Hong Kong.
+Presently, I am an Associate Professor at the School of Journalism & Communication, Chinese University of Hong Kong.
 Concurrently, I am also the Programme Director for the MSc in New Media and Director of the Centre for Communication and Public Opinion Survey (CCPOS).

 Influenced largely by my international background, work experiences, and reflections on my own personal identity, much of my research examines the uses and impact of communication technologies on individuals and society, focusing on the areas of news, collective action, political engagement and quality of life.
 My body of research is listed in the “Research” page and relates to my five key areas of interest: